TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 and that Layer 1, 3, or 4 is showing [L1][L3][L4].
 The sent string will then be stored to the current SDCard file selected set 1 to 5 and to the filename selected by the first number after the starting < character.

-Example 1.1: Indicator A-D is orange and Layer 3 [S]keys [S7] to [S12] is visible.
-SDCard set 2 is active (set with *sd*2[ADD][EXE]).
+Example 1: Indicator A-D is orange and Layer 3 [S]keys [S7] to [S12] is visible.
+SDCard set 1 is active (set with *sd*1[ADD][EXE] or use [Cfg][Opt]+Pad[o]).
 Then use a serial terminal to send <1This is a string for key [S1].>.
 This string will then be stored in the SDCard file S0007.txt.
 When key [S7] is pressed with an orange A-D visible then this text will be printed.
+If the second SDCard set is active then the same procedure as above will store the file as B1.txt.
-Example 1.2: A white "C" is showing and Layer 3 [S]keys [S13] to [S18] is visible.
+Example 2: A white "C" is showing and Layer 3 [S]keys [S13] to [S18] is visible.
 Then use a serial terminal to send
 <1This is a string for key [S1].>.
 This string will then be assigned to key [S13].
 When key [S13] is pressed then
 this text will be printed.
-Example 2: Send the macro 0x3C 0x34 0xE0 0xE1 0x29 0x3E (which is <4 Control Shift Escape >),
+Example 3: Send the macro 0x3C 0x34 0xE0 0xE1 0x29 0x3E (which is <4 Control Shift Escape >),
 with Layer 4 visible, then pressing [M4] will open the Task Manager.

 PC Sensor Data: The sensor data read from HWInfo's Gadget Regisry data can be sent to the touchpad and displayed on the